adrinorosario/Python-projects/README.md

-A list of Python projects i have built
+Python projects I have built and problems I have solved in Python.